SAP-samples/build-apps-enablement/UseCaseBuddy_Tutorial/Start/build-use-case-buddy.md

     <!-- size:500px -->
     ![Destination](visuals/forum5.png)

-1. Now we will create the API specification (API Spec)

-1. Download the API Spec from the below mentioned git repository:
+9. You can create an action project using open API Spec.
+Download the created API Spec from the below mentioned git repository:

     [APISpec](https://github.com/SAP-samples/build-apps-enablement/blob/main/UseCaseBuddy/IdeaPostAPISpec.json)

     **Please note** that this is the custom API specification created for this particular use case.
 The complete Work Zone Forum API specification can be found is SAP Business [Accelerator Hub](https://api.sap.com/api/Forum/overview).

+2. Open the downloaded API spec using a text editor, and change the following value.

-2. Change the **Servers>url** to include JAM host URL (refer to JAM destination section)
+In  **Servers>url**, include JAM host URL (refer to the Step 3)
     <!-- size:500px -->
     ![APISpec](visuals/apispec1.png)